-An Honorary Doctorate is the most prestigious award that the University of Waikato can bestow.
-For their significant contribution to the University, the Waikato region and the wider New Zealand community, the University has awarded:
+Alongside a Distinguished Alumni Award, an Honorary Doctorate is the most prestigious award that the University of Waikato can bestow.
+We have recognised the following people for their significant contribution to the University, the Waikato region, and the wider New Zealand community.

 Lisa Feldman Barrett